gentinettagian/complexity_of_qsvms/README.md

-# complexity_of_qsvm
+# The complexity of quantum support vector machines
-Numerical experiments for the paper on 'The complexity of quantum support vector machines'
+Numerical experiments for the paper on 'The complexity of quantum support vector machines'.